browserengineering/book/book/http.md

 for quick testing.

-*data:* Yet another scheme is *data*, which allow inlining HTML content into the URL itself.
+*data:* Yet another scheme is *data*, which allows inlining HTML content into the URL itself.
 Try navigating to `data:text/html,Hello world!` in a real browser to see what happens.
 Add support for this scheme to your browser.
 The *data* scheme is especially convenient for making tests without having to put them in separate files.

 *Body tag:* Only show text in an HTML document if it is between